Do your kids clean bathrooms? With this Clean Bathroom Checklist, your kids will be cleaning bathrooms like professionals in no time!

 Cleaning bathrooms…not my favorite task.
 Teaching children to clean bathrooms…even less of a favorite task.
 I’ll never forget the first time I taught a kid to clean the toilet.
 As toilet water was flung everywhere, I realized exactly why some people choose to do all the housework themselves.

-- Assign a chore
+- Assign the new task as a chore

 - Teach the proper way to complete the chore

 - Monitor the chore while the child works independent 2 times

 - Pronounce the chore taught and passed off